Constrained Performance Boosting Control for Nonlinear Systems: ADMM-PB: ADMM for Constrained Performance Boosting

-where we have replaced the indicator function on $\pazocal{P}_{\theta}$ in \eqref{eq:constraint_dynamics} with the associated constraints.
-The NOC problem in \eqref{eq:ADMM_step1_PB} has now the same form of the performance boosting problem proposed in \cite{furieri2024learning}, yet with a loss augmented with soft penalties on constraints violations.
-We can thus use the same technique proposed therein to update $\theta$.
-In particular, the equality constraints \eqref{eq:ADMM_step1_PB_system_dynamics}-\eqref{eq:ADMM_step1_PB_input_dynamics} can be readily replaced into the loss, thus leading to an unconstrained optimization problem.
-The latter can be solved with gradient descent (see \cite{ruder2016overview} for an overview of different gradient descent strategies), i.e.,
+This subproblem retains the same rollout-based structure as the sampled performance-boosting problem in~\eqref{eq:NOC3}.
+Indeed, the decision variable is still $\theta$, i.e., the NN controller's parameters, and the objective function is evaluated along the closed-loop trajectories induced by them.
+The main difference is that the hard state and input constraints in~\eqref{eq:NOC3_constraints} are no longer enforced explicitly.
+Instead, they are implicitly accounted for through the quadratic term $L^{\mathrm a}\!\left(\theta,X_p^{(j)},U_p^{(j)},\Lambda^{(j)}\right)$ defined in~\eqref{eq:augmenting_term}, which penalizes the mismatch between the trajectories generated by $\theta$ and their constrained copies, promoting feasibility.
+We can thus exploit the same training strategy as in~\cite{furieri2024learning}.
+In particular, since the closed-loop rollout is already implicit in the definitions of $J(\theta)$, $X(\theta)$, and $U(\theta)$, problem~\eqref{eq:ADMM_step1_PB} can be addressed directly via gradient-based methods (see~\cite{ruder2016overview} for an overview), i.e.,

-where $h=0,1,\ldots$ denotes the gradient descent iteration and $\eta\geq 0$ is a tunable learning rate.
-Gradient descent iterations are repeated over a set of epochs $\varepsilon$, each terminating when all data available for training are used to approximate the gradient in \eqref{eq:gradient_descent}.
-Note that, solving \eqref{eq:ADMM_step1_PB} via gradient descent implies almost sure (thus, asymptotically in the number of gradient iterations) convergence to a local minimum of \eqref{eq:ADMM_step1_PB} (see \cite{lee2016gradient}).
+where $i=0,1,\ldots,E-1$ denotes the inner gradient iteration and $\eta\geq 0$ is a tunable learning rate.
+Therefore, the $\theta$-subproblem is approximately solved by performing $E$ gradient-based epochs/iterations of the update in \eqref{eq:gradient_descent}.
+Note that, solving \eqref{eq:ADMM_step1_PB} via gradient descent implies almost sure (thus, asymptotically in the number of gradient iterations) convergence to a stationary point of \eqref{eq:ADMM_step1_PB} (see \cite{lee2016gradient}).